Rates unchanged for 2016. For the second year running, I am not changing my rates at this time.

 Telephone support can now include remote control support whereby I can control the client’s machine (keyboard, screen and mouse) via a secure internet connection.
 Remote support may prove very effective for issues that are clearly defined and relatively simple.
 In these cases support can be offered quickly and cost-effectively (since the minimum charge is only £10).

-Remote support is not possible in cases where there is no broadband internet connection.
+Remote control support is not possible in cases where there is no broadband internet connection.
 Normal remote support (ie via a telephone call) is still available in these circumstances.

 Remote support may not be possible for complicated troubleshooting situations – especially if peripherals such as printers, CD/DVD writers, routers are part of the problem.